5 Critical Cyber Threats Facing the Education Sector and How to Prevent Them

 Even if a hacker only manages to funnel away a few hundred or thousand dollars, that could mean:

-How to prevent it: Monitoring technology is incredibly important, especially if your clients use apps like PayPal or Square to manage transactions.
-The more visibility you have over their SaaS activity, the faster you can act on suspicious behavior.
+How to prevent it: Monitoring technology is incredibly important, especially if a school uses apps like PayPal or Square to manage transactions.
+The more visibility you have over SaaS activity, the faster you can act on suspicious behavior.

 Phishing Attacks on Staff or Student Accounts